robwschlegel/MHWapp/README.md

   * Released as v1.0.1

 * May 5th, 2020
-  * The Tracker now uses OISST v2.1 from 2016 onwards
+  * The Tracker now uses OISST v2.1 from 2016 onward
   * The annual summaries from 2016 forwards have been updated accordingly
   * The v2.0 annual summaries are stored in /annual_summaries/v2.0/
   * Added regional analysis links for several Fishforecast pages around Northern Europe